CONSERVATION

 Protected Areas

-The Government has designated 24 country parks, 22 special areas with a total area of about 44 300 hectares for the purposes of nature conservation, recreation and education.
-There are also five marine parks and one marine reserve, covering a total sea area of 3 400 hectares to protect marine species and habitats.
+The Government has designated 25 country parks, 22 special areas with a total area of about 44 840 hectares (over 40% of total land area in Hong Kong) for the purposes of nature conservation, recreation and education.
+There are also eight marine parks and one marine reserve, covering a total sea area of 8 500 hectares to protect marine species and habitats.
 In addition, three ecologically important habitats have been designated as restricted areas to restrict human access and minimise disturbance to the wildlife there.
-About another 7 700 hectares of Hong Kong's land are subject to stringent planning and development controls under conservation zonings on statutory town plans including Site of Special Scientific Interest, Conservation Area and Coastal Protection Area.
-These statutory protected areas account for over 40% of total land area in Hong Kong.
+Moreover, there are stringent planning and development controls on land under conservation zonings on statutory town plans including Site of Special Scientific Interest, Conservation Area and Coastal Protection Area.
 For more details, please visit here.

 Countryside Conservation

 Remote areas in the countryside are rich in ecological, architectural and cultural resources.
-To protect the natural ecology of the countryside and revitalise the architectural environment of villages, the Chief Executive announced in the 2017 Policy Address that a Countryside Conservation Office would be established to coordinate conservation projects that would promote sustainable development of remote countryside.
+To protect the natural ecology of the countryside and revitalise the architectural environment of villages, the Government established the Countryside Conservation Office to coordinate conservation projects that would promote sustainable development of remote countryside.
 For more details, please visit here.

 Other Conservation Work